 A Few 2017 Highlights

 January – March

 To join forces in the fight against pediatric cancer, Dr. Ba met with Mr. Ricardo Garcia, the founder and President of the Richi Childhood Cancer Foundation, our newest non-profit partner, in February, to discuss ways to accelerate the developments of pediatric cancer research.
 Founded in 2014, the Richi Foundation works to ensure that all children and adolescents who suffer from cancer have the best prognosis and quality of life.
-Keep an eye out for more information coming soon on our partnership involving Richi Talent.
+Keep an eye out for more information coming soon on our partnership involving Richi Foundation.